A Different Light (bookstore): History

 George Leigh, a Toronto attorney met Norman Laurila, an employee of Toronto's Glad Day Bookshop in 1976.
-Leigh was impressed enough with Laurila's knowledge of LGBT literature and business acumen that in 1978 he suggested they look at opening a specialty bookstore in the U.S. Several cities were considered - Atlanta, New York, Chicago and Los Angeles but Laurila quickly narrowed it down to Los Angeles as the best bet for a new startup.
+Leigh was impressed enough with Laurila's knowledge of LGBT literature and business acumen that in 1978 he suggested they look at opening a specialty bookstore in the U.S. Several cities were considered - Atlanta, New York, Chicago and Los Angeles, but Laurila quickly narrowed it down to Los Angeles as the best bet for a new startup.
 It was felt that the Los Angeles gay and lesbian community both needed and was able to support a specialty gay and lesbian bookstore.
-Leigh and Laurila formed an equal partnership were Leigh provided 75% of the startup costs and Laurila providing the rest with the understanding that Laurila would move to Los Angeles and manage the store.
+Leigh and Laurila formed an equal partnership, with Leigh providing 75% of the startup costs and Laurila providing the rest, with the understanding that Laurila would move to Los Angeles and manage the store.

 Laurila and his then-partner Richard Labonté moved to Los Angeles to open the book store.
 At the time, Labonté was a journalist for the Ottawa Citizen.
 Leigh remained in Ontario, where he was a corporate lawyer for Texaco's Canadian division.
 The name of the bookstore came from the title of the novel A Different Light by science fiction author Elizabeth Lynn, suggested by Labonté.
 Gordon Montador, Laurila's close friend from Toronto, decided to take a year off from work to write his first novel in Los Angeles, and he was instrumental in helping set up A Different Light.
 His ideas and enthusiasm made the first year very successful.

 The first A Different Light Bookstore opened at 4014 Santa Monica Blvd. in Los Angeles' Silver Lake neighborhood in October 1979, followed by a branch in New York City's Greenwich Village in 1983 and a branch in San Francisco's Castro (489 Castro St.) district in 1985.
 In May 1990, a second Los Angeles store opened at 8853 Santa Monica Blvd. in West Hollywood, and the New York City store moved from its original location on 548 Hudson Street to 151 19th Street in Chelsea, Manhattan.
 Supplanted by the West Hollywood store, the original store in Silver Lake closed in 1992.

-For 22 years, the store were immensely successful and influential.
+For 22 years, the stores were immensely successful and influential.
 By the time ADL moved to Chelsea in New York City, it was hosting over 300 author events a year in its three stores.
 Each store became a serious part of the local LGBT community and fostered the careers of many LGBT authors.
 At its zenith, it employed over 80 people.